Screen time is one of those parenting topics that seems designed to make everyone feel bad.

 The honest answer is: it depends.

-The research does not support treating all screen time as the same developmental exposure.
-It also does not support pretending screens are neutral just because they are common.
+The research doesn't support treating all screen time as the same developmental exposure.
+It's equally unconvinced that screens are harmless just because they're everywhere.

 What the research supports